Posted October 19th, 2017 by Jason Metz

 According to a January 2017 survey, 39 percent of U.S. policyholders have never shopped for better auto insurance rates.
 As a result, many customers simply renew their policy year after year, potentially missing out on savings.
 In an April 2016 study published by AAA, insurance rates increased by 9.2 percent.
 A survey distributed in 2016 calculated that 21% of the respondents haven't changed insurers in 6 to 10 years, while 8% haven't changed companies in over 20 years.
 However, insurance experts believe that people should shop around for car insurance rates every 6 to 12 months to get cheap car insurance.

 The short and simple answer is: if you like the service you're getting and you're satisfied with your premiums, then it may make sense to stay with your carrier.
 The more complicated answer?
 You might be missing out on significant savings on your monthly bill.
 There's multiple reasons why you might consider switching carriers, or at the very least, comparing rates with other carriers (and asking your current carrier if they can match that rate).
 Let's look at a handful of scenarios that might make it worth your while to shop around.

 Your carrier doesn't offer the products/policies you're looking for

 You get the point.
 Insurance companies have a broad range of products and policies they can offer.
 Use this to your advantage.

-A change in lifestyle.
+A change in lifestyle

 If you've had a change in your lifestyle, that could result in lowered premium.
 Did you have a change in credit score?
 Unless you live in Hawaii, Massachusetts, or California, your credit score is likely factored into your rates.
 Do you have a college student on your policy?
 If you're moving, your carrier might be expensive in your new neighborhood.
 Not every rate is the same across the board for every carrier in every city.
 Additionally, if you're moving to a new state, your carrier might not offer a policy in the state you're moving to (be sure to consider that, as well).
 Did you have multiple cars on your policy but you're now down to one car?
 Did you make modifications to your vehicle?
 Not all modifications are covered, so check with your current carrier and look for carriers that do cover your modifications.

-Your premiums increased.
+Your premiums increased